Transport Properties

 Background

-In a nutshell, transport properties describe how easily some quantity (most often charge, spin or energy) can move through a material.
+Transport properties describe how easily some quantity (e.g. charge, mass, spin or energy) can move through a material.
 In a conventional metal, for example, conduction electrons are not bound to atomic nuclei and therefore are free to move around.
-If I were to put a chunk of metal in a DC (constant) electric field, \(E\), the electrons should feel a force and begin to move.
-After waiting a bit, we’ll find that there is an electric current \(J\) in the metal.
-The DC (charge) conductivity, \(\sigma\), is the constant that relates these two quantities: \(J=\sigma E\).
+If one then applies a constant electric field, \(E\), the electrons should feel a force and begin to move.
+After a relatively short period of time, one would find that there is a constant current \(J\) of electrons flowing through the metal.
+The conductivity, \(\sigma\), is the constant that relates these two quantities: \(J=\sigma E\).
 If \(\sigma=0\), then the system is an insulator: no current flows in the steady-state regime, no matter the electric field applied.
 If \(\sigma>0\), then the system allows charge transport.
-When someone says they’re studying the “transport properties” of a material, that most likely means that they are measuring or computing either a conductivity or a closely-related quantity.
+The coefficients relating applied fields and their associated currents are, broadly speaking, what we refer to as the transport properties of a material.

 Relevant Article(s)

-High temperature Transport in the One Dimensional Mass-Imbalanced Fermi-Hubbard model, Thomas G. Kiely and Erich J. Mueller, in preparation
+High temperature Transport in the One Dimensional Mass-Imbalanced Fermi-Hubbard model